-Bridges to Excellence: A Professional Leave Opportunity
+Bridges to Excellence: A Professional Development Opportunity

 In order to participate in the Bridges to Excellence program a nurse must:

 - Have worked on a unit for a minimum of one year